Skip to Site Header Skip to Main Content Skip to Footer

 Fruits and Vegetables

-Incorporating fruits and vegetables into your meals can help reduce inflammation in the body, which in turn may help reduce hot flashes.
+Adding fruits and vegetables to your meals can help reduce inflammation in the body, which in turn may help reduce hot flashes.
 Aim to eat a variety of colorful fruits and vegetables to get a wide range of nutrients.
-The common vegetables that can not only help with hot flashes but improve your overall health include:

 • Kale